Has your tree removal contractor provided the necessary documentation?

 Tree is Close to Property Line

-If the tree is within 5 feet of a property line, you must either submit a letter of approval from the adjoining property owner or you must submit a tree survey conducted by a surveyor licensed to practice in the State of Georgia.
+If the tree is within 5 feet of a property line, you may be asked to either submit a letter of approval from the adjoining property owner or submit a tree survey conducted by a surveyor licensed to practice in the State of Georgia.

 The Tree Looks Healthy, But Isn’t